moscowjh/t2-p2-project-EDA/red_red_wine.md

 Univariate Analysis
 ===================

-> **Tip**: Now that you've completed your univariate explorations, it's time to reflect on and summarize what you've found.
-Use the questions below to help you gather your observations and add your own if you have other thoughts!

 ### What is the structure of your dataset?

 The structure of the dataset is as discussed in the "Structure and Summary" section above.
 One major transformation we made in EDA was converting the output variable "quality"from an integer value to a factor.
 Another item was adding a variable - total.acidity - which is the sum of the three acid(ity) variables.